redpesk-core/afb-binding/docs/afb-events-guide.md

 The apis functions allow to declare event handling callbacks.
-These callbacks are called on reception of an  event matching a pattern and a receive in more that the event name and its companion JSON data, a user defiend closure and the api that is used to create it.
+These callbacks are called on reception of an  event matching a pattern and a receive in more that the event name and its companion JSON data, a user defined closure and the api that is used to create it.